Information about the Multistate Professional Responsibility Examination

 The MPRE is developed by the National Conference of Bar Examiners (NCBE).
 It is administered three times a year at many locations throughout the United States, usually at law schools.
 If you are presently enrolled in law school, consult your law school placement office for information about MPRE test, dates and locations and about the examination itself.
 If you are not presently enrolled in law school, you may obtain further information from the NCBE.

 MPRE scores must be reported by the NCBE directly to New Hampshire.
 When you arrange to take the MPRE, designate New Hampshire as one of the jurisdictions to which your score should be certified.
 If you have already taken the MPRE but you did not request that your MPRE score be certified to New Hampshire, you may request that the NCBE send an additional score report to New Hampshire.
-The NCBE does not report MPRE scores that are more than 15 years old.
+The NCBE does not report MPRE scores obtained prior to 1999.
 Please see Board of Bar Examiner regulation IV for alternative methods of demonstrating your compliance with the MPRE requirement.